lidofinance/lido-frontend-template/.yalc/@lidofinance/eth-ui-wallet-modal/README.md

   <ProviderWalletModal />
 </CookieThemeProvider>
 ```
-because `ProviderWalletModal` was wrapped by `CookieThemeProvider` inside itself
+because `ProviderWalletModal` source code was wrapped by `CookieThemeProvider` [more details](./packages/eth/ui/wallet-modal/src/provider.tsx).
-(more details see in `src/provider.tsx`)

 #### 👛 WalletButton component

-Use `WalletButton` component to show button that open modal with connected wallet info (more detail `src/components/connectedWalletInfoModal`).
+Use `WalletButton` component to show button that open modal with connected wallet info [more detail](./packages/eth/ui/wallet-modal/src/components/connectedWalletInfoModal).

 The `WalletButton` use `ConnectedWalletInfoModal` always and you can't change it.